 - To reduce the risk of cysts formation that can appear around an impacted tooth.

-- The best time to extract wisdom teeth is at the end of adolescence, since the roots may not be completely formed, making the treatment less complicated.
+- The best time to extract wisdom teeth is at the end of adolescence because roots may not be completely developed, making the treatment less complicated.

 If the operculum does not disappear, it is recommended to extract the wisdom tooth to prevent complications of the pericoronitis.